haquema/makers-javascript-fndamentals/contents/5-testing-with-jest.md

 ```

 To complete this exercise, you'll need to:
-  * use Jest expectations you've just learned to test the different cases above
+  * use Jest matchers you've just learned to test the different cases above
   * use `module.exports` and `require`, like seen previously, to import the `fizzBuzz` function in the test file.

 ## Questions